Learn How to Handle Stress Like an Expert

 As escape room aficionados, we need to know how to handle stress.
 We love the pressure of the clock, but if it causes us to panic and freeze, then we’ve let the pressure win.
 Whether it’s an escape room, a job interview, or an unforeseen event (like COVID-19), we will all meet stress face-to-face.
 The question we need to ask ourselves is: how will we handle stress?

-While we may encounter hundreds of people a day in our experiences, we are not psychologists, so we spend time doing our homework.
+While we may encounter hundreds of people in our daily escape room experiences, we are not psychologists, so we spend time doing our homework.
 Lucky for us, we discovered that most medical professionals agree on a few proven ways to reduce stress.
-As summarized well by psychiatrist Sue Varma, the former 911 Director of Mental Health, “Mindfulness, Mastery, Movement and Meaningful engagement” are the essential pillars to handle stress successfully.
+As summarized well in this short interview by psychiatrist Sue Varma, the former 911 Director of Mental Health, “Mindfulness, Mastery, Movement and Meaningful engagement” are the essential pillars to handle stress successfully.
 With the Corona Virus situation evolving, many of us are facing heightened levels of stress, so we hope that one of these areas can be helpful for you and your loved ones!

 - Challenge: Take ten slow, deep breaths in through your nose and out through your mouth.
 Each breath should take ~10 seconds.
 Inhale, exhale, and become aware of your body and your surroundings.
 Ten breaths are definitely a challenge, but afterward, you will immediately feel more relaxed.